spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 ## Post-Install Configuration Values

-The values you specified in the file **values.yaml**, more specifically, all the parameter values that fall under the parameter section `values.config` are stored in a ConfigMap titled `configserver-cm`.
+The values you specified in the **values.yaml** file all fall under the parameter section `values.config` and are stored in the `configserver-cm` ConfigMap.

 After the installation, if you need to change any configuration values under `values.config` in the **values.yaml** file, you must use the Palette API.
 When you use the `helm upgrade` command, internal system configurations stored in the Kubernetes ConfigMap `configserver-cm` will display as updated, but Palette will not apply the new values.
 Palette only accepts changes to these configuration values if they are submitted via API.